 Often time success in a criminal case can be defined by the sentence a client receives.
 A client who did not have a valid driver's license and had received his 3rd DUI was faced with a mandatory minimum jail sentence.
 During the course of his plea negotiations, our attorney was able to bring out that he is a family man, has a full-time job, and no other criminal background.
 The attorney was able to secure home monitoring for him and allow him to go to and from work.
 He was able to maintain his employment and time with his family in the face of a mandatory minimum.

 Minors and juvenile offenders have their own special considerations.
 People under 21 who are convicted or given supervision for possession or consumption of alcohol may be faced with having their driver's license suspended under the Zero Tolerance policy of the Secretary of State.
 These offenses need to be taken seriously and the attorney handling these cases needs to analyze the strength and weaknesses of the evidence and, if necessary, work with the family to prepare them for the possibility of their child's license being suspended.
-Mevorah Law Offices LLC has worked with a number of clients who have been charged with possession of alcohol and some have had their licenses ultimately suspended, but some have been able to keep their licenses.
+Mevorah & Giglio Law Offices has worked with a number of clients who have been charged with possession of alcohol and some have had their licenses ultimately suspended, but some have been able to keep their licenses.